noritaka-kagei/buildpacks-sample/README.md

 Java sample application for running on container created by Cloud Native Buildpacks

 ## Abstract
-This sample web application use Spring Boot.
+This sample web application uses Spring Boot.
-The application return value of response key in URL parameter.
+The application return value of the response key in a URL parameter.

 ## End-point
 * \<host\>:\<port\>/parameter